georgehara/Arca/README.md

 `Prioritize`: Specifies a type that the manager will process first.
 The types are processed in the specified order, and before types which are not specified.
 This is particularly useful for middleware.

-Note: The extensions, registrators and configurators that you want to use, and the classes you want to register and configure, must be defined in assemblies whose names start with a prefix from the prefix list.
+Note: The extensions, the registrator-configurators that you want to use, and the classes you want to register and configure, must be declared in assemblies whose names start with a prefix from the prefix list.
 The `Automated.Arca.` prefix can be added automatically to the prefix list through the constructor of the options class.

 ### SPECIFYING ASSEMBLIES